pinskylab/Approx-Bayes-Comp-Applications/README.md

 Analyses were conducted in RStudio 1.2.5033 on a MacBook Pro (16-inch, 2019)  with the following specifications: Processor 2.6 GHz 6-Core Intel Core i7, Memory 16 GB 2667 MHz DDR4, Startup Disk Macintosh HD, Graphics Intel UHD Graphics 630 1536 MB.

-Please note that the scripts entitled `abc_general.py`, which execute the simulations and ABC algorithm, take several hours to run.
+Scripts that execute Approximate Bayesian Computation may take hours to days to run, depending on the script and your computational capacity.
+To decrease running time, consider reducing the number of simulations `NUMBER_SIMS` or number of species `N_Species`.

 ## Use, problems, and feedback